mimartin12/python-harvest_apiv2/README.md

 Contributions are welcome.
 Including tests helps decide on whether to merge the PR.

 ### TODOs
-[] Write API doco for the Python client.
+* Write API doco for the Python client.
 The tests demonstrate how to use the library but that's not clear from this page.
+* Support Detailed Reports page functionality in the module detailedreports

 ### License